TruncatedDinoSour/my-linux-config/README.md

 ### make sure you replace /home/ari/ with /home/your-username-here/ or ~/
-##### if anything breaks please make sure to have logs for example what you ran and what was the output
+##### if anything breaks please make sure to have logs, for example what you ran and what was the output

 ### CONTENTS
 ```text